 I used six guajilla chillies and four chipotle chillies, plus some of my homemade apple cider vinegar.
 The resulting “salsa” has an awesomely sweet and smokey aroma with a flavour to match.
 There’s only a little bit of vinegar in the recipe, but it’s just enough to make the puree seem almost “fresh”, despite all the oil.
 The nuts and seeds, which have been fried in the oil, add further depth of flavour and balance out the chillies.

-So it’s good, but life-changing?
-Well yes, for a vegetarian anyway, who isn’t accustomed to eating foods that are so deep, rich and satisfying.
-Although I don’t eat meat, I can understand why some meat-eaters would find it difficult to go vegetarian because it’s very difficult to duplicate meat’s, well, meatiness in vegetarian food (meat-eaters, maybe you can explain this phenomenon?).
+So it’s good, but game-changing?
+Well yes, for someone who was until recently a vegetarian and unaccustomed to eating foods that are so deep, rich and satisfying.
+Although I didn’t eat meat at the time, I can now understand why some meat-eaters would find it difficult to go vegetarian because it’s very difficult to duplicate meat’s, well, meatiness in vegetarian food (meat-eaters, maybe you can explain this phenomenon?).

 I think the phrase “awesome sauce” is appropriate here.
 I see myself using this all over the place – potato, eggs and tofu come to mind.
 I can also see adding it to other salsa and sauce recipes to add deeper flavour.
 Rick has a recipe for Slow-Cooked Fennel where salsa macha is used almost as a baste.
 He also does lamb chops with salsa macha for any meat eaters who are keen to give this a try.
 And you should, because it really is a life changer.
 And I can’t stop opening the jar just to have a whiff.

-- 2 ounces dried guajillo and chipotle chillies (about 6 guajillos and 4 chipotles
+- 60g dried chillies (I used about 6 guajillos and 4 chipotles)

 - 4 garlic cloves, peeled and halved

-- Stem the chiles, then break or cut them open and scrape/brush/let fall out most of the seeds; cut into ¼-inch pieces – you will have about 1 cup.
+- Stem the chiles, then break or cut them open and remove most of the seeds; break the chillies up roughly into thumb-sized pieces.

 - In a small bowl, mix the vinegar with the salt until the salt dissolves, then add it to the pan along with the oregano.
-When the mixture has cooled to room temperature, pour it into a blender or food processor and pulse until everything is chopped into small pieces.
+When the mixture has cooled to room temperature, pour it into a blender and pulse until everything is chopped into small pieces (I use a Froothie Optimum 9400 power blender for this).
 You don’t want a super smooth puree – leave some texture in there.

 - Pour into a jar and store in the refrigerator until you’re ready to use.